v-rgrace/Viva/Viva/glint/reports/focus-area-overview-report.md

 ## Exporting Focus Area data

 You can export Focus Area data from two different paths:
+- From the Focus Area Overview report
+- From the admin dashboard

 ### Export data from the Focus Area Overview report